storageos/storageos.github.io/_docs/manage/rules.md

 |          |             |                                                            |

 A selector is a string that defines conditions and is used to trigger a *rule* against a *volume*.
-During creation, a volume is evaluated against every rule (sorted by weight, ascending order) and if selector requirements match  - rule's labels are applied to the volume.
+When a volume is created, each rule is evaluated in ascending weight order.
+Each matching selector triggers the effect of the rule.

 For example a selector can be `env==prod` or `tier!=frontend`; essentially the cluster administrator determines what these can be as they are not built-in.